datatrail-jhu/07_dataviz/manuscript/03_customization.md

 ```
 ![diamonds broken down by clarity](images/03_customization/03_dataviz_customization-2.png)

 Well that's a start since we see the breakdown, but all the bars are the same color.
-What if we adjusted color within aes?
+What if we adjusted color within `aes()`?

 ```r
 ggplot(data = diamonds) +